-Every woman reacts to pregnancy differently.
-For most pregnant women who have epilepsy, seizures remain the same.
-For a few, seizures become less frequent.
-For others, particularly women who are sleep deprived or don't take medication as prescribed, pregnancy increases the number of seizures.
+Everyone's body reacts differently to pregnancy.
+For most pregnant people who have epilepsy, the number of seizures remains about the same, or seizures become less frequent.
+For others, particularly those who are sleep deprived or don't take medication as directed, pregnancy can increase the number of seizures.

 What about medication?

 The medication you take during pregnancy can affect your baby.
 Birth defects — including cleft palate, neural tube defects, skeletal problems, and heart and urinary tract problems — are some of the potential side effects associated with anti-seizure medications.
 The risk seems to increase with higher doses and if you take more than one anti-seizure medication.